 Eluvium Brewing Company | 11 Florida Avenue

-On Saturday’s B’aad Sheep Burrito’s Food Truck pulls up in front of Eluvium Brewing Company.
-It makes for a really fun way to spend an afternoon.
-(B’aad Sheep is currently in the process of building out the space next to Eluvium so stay tuned!)
-But, you don’t necessarily need to have the food truck there to have a good time.
-Eluvium has a ton of great beers on tap and a fun indoor/outdoor space to hang out.
-They are open for business during Covid-19.
+On Saturday’s B’aad Sheep Burrito’s Food Truck used to pull up in front of Eluvium Brewing Company.
+It made for a really fun way to spend an afternoon.
+However, B’aad Sheep recently finished building out the space next to Eluvium so you can get food every day except for Monday.
+Eluvium has a ton of great beers on tap (yes, you can get a flight) and a fun indoor/outdoor space to hang out.
+They are open for business during Covid-19 and they have a great outdoor seating area.
 Check out what they have on tap (it’s constantly rotating) and if you don’t see something you like then try one of their guest beers or ciders.
 Oh, and be on the lookout for one of the five brewery dogs!

 Zebulon Artisan Ales | 8 Merchants Alley